voxpupuli/beaker/docs/runner/test_suites.md

 The pre-cleanup suite falls back to the global fail-mode setting, which defaults to slow, meaning it will run all tests regardless of any early failures.

+## Test Execution Phases

+Beaker goes through several phases when running tests.
+All phases are not mandatory and can be skipped using “skip with” options.
+The various phases and the corresponding skip options are as follows:

+* Provisioning
+  * skip with `--no-provision`
+  * Using supported hypervisors provision SUTs for testing on
+  * Do any initial configuration to ensure that the SUTs can communicate with beaker and each other
+* Validation
+  * skip with `--no-validate`
+  * Check the SUTs for necessary packages (curl, ntpdate)
+* Configuration
+  * skip with `--no-configure`
+  * Do any post-provisioning configuration to the test nodes
+* Testing
+  * Pre-Suite
+   * use `--pre-suite`
+   * Run any test files defined as part of the `--pre-suite` command line option
+  * Tests
+   * use `--tests`
+   * Run any test files defined as part of the `--tests` command line option
+  * Post-Suite
+   * use `--post-suite`
+   * Run any test files defined as part of the `--post-suite` command line option
+* Reverting
+  * Skip with `--preserve-hosts`
+  * Destroy and cleanup all SUTs
+* Cleanup
+  * Report test results